 - Don’t ask customers to review your product from within your application.

 - Early Access: Once a product fully releases from Early Access, reviews from the Early Access period will be marked on the store page.
 If a user updates their Early Access review after the product has been released, the Early Access flag on the review will be removed.

 - Free Reviews: When leaving a review, customers may specify if they acquired a product for free.
 This is recommended for press or promotional copies.

 - Pre-Release Reviews: If someone receives a copy of your product before release (usually via a release-override key) and writes a review, that review will be marked as a "Pre-Release Review."

 - Review Score: At the top of the store page are two review scores - one from the past 30 days, and one for the product's lifetime.
-Only purchases (not key activation) are included in the review score.
+Only purchases (not key activation) made by the reviewing account are included in the review score.